kaunel85/ong-bylaws/bylaws.md

 83. Phikeia fees are non-refundable.

 84. Phikeia bids and initiation will take into consideration the criteria outlined in the Values Based Recruitment document.
-These documents will be attached as an appendix to this document.
+These documents will be attached as Appendix D to this document.

 ARTICLE VIII: THE CHAPTER HOUSE
 -------------------------------